 price: Price -

-image_link: URL of the main product imageRequired for your AI Shopping Assistant's product discovery feature
+image_link: URL of the product's main imageRequired for the product discovery feature of your AI Shopping Assistant

 -

-additional_image_link: URL(s) of additional product imagesRequired for your AI Shopping Assistant's product discovery feature
+additional_image_link: URL(s) of additional product imagesRequired for the product discovery feature of your AI Shopping Assistant

 -